rackerlabs/docs-developer-blog/_posts/2019-02-08-introduction-to-transport-layer-security.md

 ##### Download files

-Download the file onto your desktop, unzip the archive into new folder, and create a wallet.
-There should be two files, as shown in the following image:
+Download the archive file onto your desktop, unzip the archive into new folder, and create a wallet.
+You should see two files, as shown in the following image:

 ![]({% asset_path 2019-02-08-introduction-to-transport-layer-security/Picture2.png %})